 Example 2: Answer the following questions on the basis of your understanding of geometric shapes.

-a) I am round in shape with zero straight lines and one complete flat surface.
+a) I am round in shape (2D) with no straight lines and one complete flat surface.
 Who am I?

 b) I am a closed 2D shape formed with three straight lines.
 Who am I?